-DJI Mavic Mini price and release date: when is it out and how much will it cost?
+DJI Mavic Mini price and release date – When is it out and how much does it cost?

 Related: DJI Osmo Action review

-DJI Mavic Mini design: what will it look like and would it need to be registered in the UK?
+DJI Mavic Mini design – What does it look like and does it need to be registered in the UK?

 Related: Best travel camera